eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 -   FTE: 3
 -   Costs: $150,000 USD

 Each plugin will be it's own self-contained package, having templated documentation and published for developers to optionally include in their project.
-This milestone is the creation of the **standards** and **templates**, alongside the development at least one plugin to serve as the reference implementation.
+This milestone is the creation of the **standards** and **templates**, alongside the development of at least one plugin to serve as the reference implementation.

 ##### Standards